apache/druid/docs/content/LimitSpec.md

 layout: doc_page
 ---
 # Sort groupBy Query Results
-The orderBy field provides the functionality to sort and limit the set of results from a groupBy query.
+The limitSpec field provides the functionality to sort and limit the set of results from a groupBy query.
 If you group by a single dimension and are ordering by a single metric, we highly recommend using [TopN Queries](TopNQuery.html) instead.
 The performance will be substantially better.
 Available options are:

 ### DefaultLimitSpec